Delaware

 This border extends all the way east to the low-tide mark on the New Jersey shore, then continues south along the shoreline until it again reaches the 12-mile (19 km) arc in the south; then the boundary continues in a more conventional way in the middle of the main channel (thalweg) of the Delaware River.

-To the west, a portion of the arc extends past the easternmost edge of Maryland.
-The remaining western border runs slightly east of due south from its intersection with the arc.
+On the west, Delaware and Maryland are mostly separated by a line running from the midpoint of the Transpeninsular Line, going slightly west of due north up to its tangent point on the Twelve-Mile Circle.
+The border follows the Circle for a short distance and then continues in a straight line due north until reaching the southern border of Pennsylvania.[61]
 The Wedge of land between the northwest part of the arc and the Maryland border was claimed by both Delaware and Pennsylvania until 1921, when Delaware's claim was confirmed.

 Delaware is on a level plain, with the lowest mean elevation of any state in the nation.[62]
 Its highest elevation, located at Ebright Azimuth, near Concord High School, is less than 450 feet (140 m) above sea level.[62]
 The northernmost part of the state is part of the Piedmont Plateau with hills and rolling surfaces.